JMorante89/Note-Taker/README.md

 - [Live Demo Link](https://jmorante89.github.io/Note-Taker/)

 ## Usage👨‍💻
-### The homepage offers easy access to key features such as the US City Search form, a 5-Day forecast, and a 5-Day Search History.
-It also prominently displays today's weather conditions below the Search form, providing humidity and wind speed information for user convenience.
+### The homepage introduces you to the app.
+Click "Get Started" to continue.
 ![](./assets/images/Homepage.png)

-### To start just click on the Search form and type the desired US city.
-Then click the search icon or press ENTER.
+### A sample note is included to show the user how Notes are stored in their system.
+To ADD a note, simply start typing where it says "Note Tile".
+You will see a clear form option if you want to restart the note.
 ![](./assets/images/SearchCity.png)

-### The page will load Todays date and current weather, including the following 5 days in the forecast.
-Your search will automatically be saved below in the Search history.
+### The application will show you a save button once you fill the "Note Text" form to finalize your note.
 ![](./assets/images/SearchResults.png)

-### The most recent 5 US city searches will be saved on the bottom of the screen even if you reload the
+### Your note will be saved on the left side, with a red delete option to manage your notes appropriately.
 ![](./assets/images/SearchHistory.png)

 ## Features🎁
-    -Easy UI to to keep track of employees
+    -Easy UI to to add Notes
-    -
+    -Add and Delete Notes
+    -Title and note text underneath for easy visibility

  ## Credits📣
 - Daniel Morante